ebzzry/ebzzry.github.io/en/fkd/reflections.md

   my friends, and Lisp to my computer.<br>

-- If life is a big game, it can be surmised that everything some kind of entertainment.<br>
+- If life is a big game, it can be surmised that everything is some kind of entertainment.<br>